themishmash/portfolio/README.md

 ## Description of my portfolio website
 ### Purpose
 The purpose of this website is to convey my skills as a developer and my skills as a hardworking individual to prospective employers.
-This online portfolio showcases my strengths, interests, professional knowledge and some projects I have bene working on.
+This online portfolio showcases my strengths, interests, professional knowledge and some projects I have been working on.

 I wanted to create a simple, minimalist and elegant design for my website.
 I used Dribble (see below for more specific examples) to help in this process and coolors.
 In terms of colours, I wanted something that was mostly neutral and pastel that wouldn’t take away from the content or background images.
 I found the navy/dark blue, white and tan colours worked really well.